nickazg/TheConstructSmartContract/README.md

     >
 </p>

-Each of the funding stages has a specifc milestone directly associated after it.
+Each of the funding stages has a specific milestone directly associated after it.
 This link defines the costs required to complete the task effectively.

 <p align="center">
    <img